mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 So why not avoid all those issues and use a structure suited for this task — a [Trie](https://en.wikipedia.org/wiki/Trie)?
 If we need to cache a String, why not walk a Trie instead?
 It is a natural fit.

 And why do we have to walk string chars at all?
 Why not walk bytes of marshaled value?
-By using `Trie<Byte>' we do not need to unmarshal data into String at all.
-And than why use bytes for binary comaparsion?
+By using `Trie<Byte>` we do not need to unmarshal data into String at all!!!
+And even then we can further optimise.
+Why use bytes for binary comparison?
 Why not longs?
-One `long` can encode eight bytes in one pass.
+Because `long` can encode eight bytes in one fetch.

-Given that the majority of data arrays will be only a few bytes long (cosequence of low cardinality) we can reduce Trie depth.
+Given that the majority of data arrays will be only be few bytes long (common consequence of low cardinality) we can reduce Trie depth.
 30 bytes can fit into four `longs` with a few bytes to spare.
 Thus, matching a `Trie<Long>` would only need to be four nodes deep.